tumffa/gym-predictions/README.md

 poetry shell
 ```

-Run the predictions with default parameters (tomorrow in Paloheinä)
+Start the backend:
 ```bash
 python3 src/main.py
 ```

-## Web App
+## Frontend

-To run the web app you need to have Node.js installed: https://nodejs.org/en/download/package-manager
+To run the frontend you need to have Node.js installed: https://nodejs.org/en/download/package-manager

 Navigate to src/ui
 ```bash